mukarramishaq/testlumen/readme.md

-#testlumen
+# testlumen
 It is test project api built in lumen

-#installation
+# Installation
 - clone the repository
 - install the dependencies through composer
 - set up environment configuratio (in .env) (Don't forget to metion APP_KEY and JWT_SECRET keys in it)
 - run the server

 # Tests
-Tests are in `tests` folder in the root directory
+Tests are in `tests` folder in the root directory.
+To run the tests execute the following command
+    vendor/bin/phpunit --testsuite custom

 # Docs
 Documentation can be found in the `public/docs` folder